 For more information, see our article on investing in stocks and shares ISAs.

 On the other hand, you might want both a cash and a stocks and shares ISA.
-Why?
-Because although interest rates for ISAs have plummeted with the economic downturn, cash ISAs are still better than putting your money into a tax-paying savings account.
-They can also offer you easy access to your cash – important when you need money to cover costs like unexpected bills or costly car repairs that crop up in everyone’s life from time to time.
+This is because ISAs are still better than putting your money into a tax-paying savings account.
+They can also offer you easy access to your cash.
+Useful for when you need to cover unexpected bills like costly car repairs.